quickkennedy/Garm3n-QL/README.md

 <a>LIST OF UPDATES GAMEBANANA IS BEHIND ON</a>
 ====
-- more fonts
-- spy disguise image toggle
-- fixed player destruction hud
+- fixed match status customizations
-- raised charge meters
-- lowered damage account
-- sniper scope removal
+- new default settings for match status

 <a>KNOWN BUGS</a>
 ====